What Plant Is Important for July?

 Macartney rose is a member of the rose family and has paired thorns along the stems, typical rose leaflets and a small white flower.

 Macartney rose infestations can be controlled by timely applications of herbicides and by prescribed fire.

 Editor's note: Jeff Goodwin, USDA Natural Resources Conservation Service (NRCS), and Kent Ferguson, recently retired from NRCS, are providing us with plant identification photo stories to help ranchers identify those forbs, forages and brush species growing in the pastures.
-Photos are provided by the authors, Clint Rollins and NRCS National Plants Database.
+Photos are provided by the authors and by Stephen Deiss, USDA NRCS, Victoria.